cbl/algorithm-analyzer/README.md

 ## Contributing

-Everyone is welcome to contribute, please read the [contribution guideline](./.github/CONTRIBUTING.md) if you want to know how.
+Everyone is welcome to contribute, please read the [contribution guideline](./.github/CONTRIBUTING.md) if you want to know how this works.

 ## Table Of Contents